How realistic is Bangladesh's climate prosperity plan? | DW | 03.11.2021

 Only a tiny fraction of global warming can be attributed to Bangladesh's carbon emissions, Hasina said.

-Bangladesh currently emits around 0.3 tons of carbon per person per year, compared to about 20 tons per person in developed nations.
+Bangladesh currently emits around 0.3 tons of carbon per person per year, compared WITH about 20 tons per person in developed nations.

-Bangladesh, for instance, is the 7th most affected country by extreme weather events in the last two decades, according to the Climate Change Vulnerability Index.
+Bangladesh, for instance, is the seventh-most-affected country when it comes to extreme weather events in the past two decades, according to the Climate Change Vulnerability Index.

 "The impact of climate change on countries like Bangladesh is huge," economist Fahmida Khatun told DW.
-"It will create environmental havoc in disaster-prone countries," she warned.
+"It will create environmental havoc in disaster-prone countries," she said.

-The Intergovernmental Panel on Climate Change (IPCC) report projects that in the coming decades, with the globe warming by 1.5 degrees Celsius above pre-industrial levels, there will be increasing heat waves, longer warm seasons and shorter cold seasons.
+The Intergovernmental Panel on Climate Change (IPCC) report projects that, if the globe were to warm by 1.5 degree Celsius (2.7 F) above preindustrial levels, in coming decades there would be increasing heat waves, longer warm seasons and shorter cold seasons.

-If the average global temperatures rise by 2 degrees Celsius, heat extremes would more often reach critical tolerance thresholds for agriculture and health, the report shows.
+If the average global temperatures were to rise by 2 degrees Celsius, heat extremes would more often reach critical tolerance thresholds for agriculture and health, the report found.

 "The sixth assessment report of IPCC already shows that the impact is much bigger than it was even thought," Khatun said.